-It’s difficult to find the balance to reach “uncommon but popular enough”, but after spending some time on Instagram, you’ll get a hang of it.
-Remember, unusual hashtags get noticed too, so have some fun with this.
+It’s difficult to find the balance to reach “uncommon but popular enough”, but after spending some time on Instagram, you should get the hang of it.
+Remember, unusual Instagram hashtags get noticed too, so have some fun with this.

 Writing specific words that only someone with the same knowledge as you would know, means that only someone with the same knowledge as you would search for that hashtag.
 And just like that, you might end up making a valuable connection.